Eggs, Cholesterol, and the 2015-2020 Dietary Guidelines

 The 2015 Dietary Guidelines Advisory Committee did indeed report that “available evidence shows no appreciable relationship between consumption of dietary cholesterol and serum [blood] cholesterol.”

 But first and foremost, it’s important to ask, “Who is funding the research?
 Who is providing the evidence?”
 The studies, and there are several, that have asserted that dietary cholesterol does not raise blood cholesterol have been largely funded by the egg industry.
 (Egg yolks are a very rich source of dietary cholesterol).

 Egg yolks are also relatively high in calorie density, so if you’re adding yolks to your egg-white omelets, you’re adding significant calories.
-“I suspect that very few people will decrease their three-egg-white omelet to one egg in order to avoid the extra calories,” observes Dr. Tom Rifai, MD, FACP, Regional Medical Director, Metabolic Health & Weight Management– Henry Ford Health System, in Detroit, Michigan, and member of the Pritikin Scientific Advisory Board.
+“I suspect that very few people will decrease their three-egg-white omelet to one egg in order to avoid the extra calories,” observes Dr. Tom Rifai, MD, FACP, President of Wellness Coaching and Consulting Company, Reality Meets Science® LLC, and member of the Pritikin Scientific Advisory Board.

 Regarding heart health, it still makes sense to limit foods that are high not only in saturated fats and trans fats but also cholesterol, especially in people at increased risk of heart disease.

 The Scientific Report of the 2015 Dietary Guidelines Advisory Committee is consistent with this recommendation.
 In Chapter 2 of their report, they wrote: “Research that includes specific nutrients in their description of dietary patterns indicate that patterns that are lower in saturated fat, cholesterol, and sodium… are beneficial for reducing cardiovascular disease risk.”1